codalogic/corral/README.md

 Implementation Notes
 ====================

-In a similar vain to std::auto_ptr, only one `returned` object can own a resource.
+In a similar vain to std::auto_ptr, only one `corral` object can own a resource.
 (Hence assignment is disabled.)
-This means, when returning a `returned` object from a function ownership must be transferred between the object in the called function and the object in the calling function.
+This means, when returning a `corral` object from a function ownership must be transferred between the object in the called function and the object in the calling function.
 To achieve this using C++03, the Colvin/Gibbons idiom (auto_ptr / auto_ptr_ref shuffle)
 is used, which is why there is more compexity in the interface than you might